chef/chef-server/dev-docs/FrequentTasks.md

 ### Overview

-For personal sanity, remove all .bundle and vendor directories before starting and after you complete the updates.
+To avoid frustration, remove all .bundle and vendor directories before starting and after you complete the updates.

 The following Gemfile.locks need to be updated to do a complete sweep.
 We strongly recommend using bundler 1.17.x until bundler 2.1 is